yyjtech/code-of-conduct/README.md

  Repeated, outright refusal to adopt these community norms, especially in the more formal channels including but not limited to those outlined above, may escalate into unacceptable territory and consequences will be enforced.

- However, members who are open to the feedback but struggle to adopt it as their own style of communication due will not be removed unless their actions cross over into those on the "unacceptable behaviour" list.
+ However, members who are open to the feedback but struggle to adopt it as their own style of communication  will not be removed unless their actions cross over into those on the "unacceptable behaviour" list.
 This is necessary to remain inclusive to members of our community who have difficulty reading social cues due to ability, language barriers, cultural differences, differences in lived experiences or just the ambiguity of internet communication.

 ## 4\.
 Unacceptable Behaviour